See & do

 Depending on the season, activities might include 4 x 4 wildlife-spotting experiences; night safaris to search for deer or birds of prey; walking tours to visit remote archaeological sites; boat trips to uninhabited outlying islands, sunset barbeques or picnics on deserted beaches; fishing and foraging expeditions to catch lobster, shellfish or salmon, visits to working crofts or local mills; guided excursions to visit the best locations on Harris and Lewis; – to name just a few!

-Bespoke, three, five or seven day itineraries can be organised for guests, including pick-up and drop off at the Schoolhouse, lunch (and dinner if requested).
+Bespoke, three, five or seven day itineraries can be organised for guests, including pick-up and drop off at the Schoolhouse.
 Please note, planned, guided itineraries of this nature must be discussed and booked in advance, as part of your Schoolhouse booking.
 Please contact us should this be of interest to you and your party.
 Costs will be additional to accommodation charges and will be dependent on the length of itinerary selected, number of participants and exact activities chosen.

 The Best of the Islands from One Location

 Centrally located in the archipelago, the connected islands of the Uists are the best part of the Outer Hebrides for day touring.
 It can be handy to know that with the Schoolhouse as your base, easy day excursions via ferry can be made to visit Barra to the south, and Harris/Lewis to the north.
 This means should you wish, it’s perfectly possible to be sea kayaking off Barra on one day, and visiting the ancient Standing Stones at Callanish on Lewis the next (taking in Harris’s famous Luskentyre Sands en route!)
 We can help put together self-guided day itineraries to ensure you make the most of your time on the islands and tick off any ‘must do’ destinations or activities you may have.
 (Please note, this service with incur an additional cost.
 Itineraries offer suggested route, with timings, stops and activities.
 Guests are responsible for booking and paying for any travel and/or activities suggested in the itinerary.
 Note that inter-island day trips can be long days).